Vivek-anand-jain/Implementation-of-TCP-Jersey-in-ns-3/README.md

 ### Overview

-TCp-Jersey [1] is a variant of TCP, It makes TCP to perform better in wireless and wired-wireless hybrid networks environment by differentiating the packet losses caused by network congestions from the losses caused by wireless link errors.
+TCP-Jersey [1] is a variant of TCP, It makes TCP to perform better in wireless and wired-wireless hybrid networks environment by differentiating the packet losses caused by network congestions from the losses caused by wireless link errors.
 This repository provides an implementation of TCP-Jersey in ns-3 [2].

 ### TCP-Jersey Examples